bbzfc/bbzfc/docs/definition_of_tank_battle_portal.md

 - web Leagues service

 What is required from the administrator of a portal is just providing resources for **bbzfc** powered **Tank Battle Portal** to run on.
-The resources can be as simply as a single PC, or a complex infrastructure of cloud hosted virtual machines. **bbzfc** will provide a collection of tools to help manage complex systems of servers so that the portal administrator doesn't get boggled down in technical details.
+The resources can be as simple as a single PC, or a complex infrastructure of cloud hosted virtual machines. **bbzfc** will provide a collection of tools to help manage complex systems of servers so that the portal administrator doesn't get boggled down in technical details.